thetanil/hbf-examplecpp/README.md

 This provides automatic caching without manual configuration and significantly faster CI runs.

+### Testing Renovate Integration

+The workflow includes a dedicated test job (`test-renovate-trigger`) that:
+- **Runs on pushes to main** - No need to create releases for testing
+- **Validates secret access** - Provides detailed debugging if `RENOVATE_TOKEN` isn't accessible
+- **Tests API connectivity** - Verifies the GitHub API call to the meta-repository works
+- **Uses test event type** - Sends `renovate-test` events instead of production `renovate-trigger`

+To test the Renovate integration, simply push commits to the main branch and check the workflow logs.

 ## Usage in Other Components

 ### As a Bazel Dependency